 - Retail and habitational buildings frequently feature multiple construction classes.
 The ground-floor parking lot or first-floor retail space may be a concrete-type construction, while upper floors can be frame construction (CC 1) or unprotected metal (CC 3).

 - In multi-story structures, roofs may have wood decking, while the rest of the building is constructed from mostly non-combustible materials.
 This would only impact the construction class if the roof area is greater than 33 1/3% of the total structure.

 As you can see, it can be a tad confusing to properly classify a mixed-construction building.
-To make sure you get it right, order an inspection by one of WSRB’s experienced Commercial Property Analysts.
-Inspections are included in your subscription, and they’re easy to order via our member website.
-Not a subscriber?
-Contact us for information.
+To make sure you get it right, log in to request an inspection by one of WSRB’s experienced Commercial Property Analysts.
+Inspections are included in your subscription, and they’re easy to request.
+Find instructions here.